Skip to content

 E04

-(✓) – attended occasionally but predominantly went to the other COP
+(✓) – attended occasionally but predominantly went to the other COP.

 1. A shared endeavour – fostering an inclusive, collaborative learning environment

-This theme captures how the COPs fostered an inclusive, collaborative space for learning.
-Participants described the COPs as genuine communities where diverse voices, including researchers, practitioners, and care-experienced individuals, were equally valued.
+This theme captures how the CoPs fostered an inclusive, collaborative space for learning.
+Participants described the CoPs as genuine communities where diverse voices, including researchers, practitioners, and care-experienced individuals, were equally valued.
 The broad range of topics and flexible structure enabled engagement across disciplines, roles and settings.

-a) Broad topics and an inclusive learning environment
+Broad topics and an inclusive learning environment

-Both COPs were regarded as communities and the ‘community element’ remained at the core of both groups (P03).
+Both CoPs were regarded as communities and the ‘community element’ remained at the core of both groups (P03).
 Most respondents liked the variety of topics and noted that it allowed flexibility to invite a wide range of speakers and to address a wide range of topics within the theme’s remit.
-We expected a clear differentiation between the COPs but this was not evident in the data.
-Many participants regarded the COPs as two interlinked areas, with blurred boundaries:
+We expected a clear differentiation between the CoPs but this was not evident in the data.
+Many participants regarded the CoPs as two interlinked areas, with blurred boundaries:

-• It's very difficult to categorise them either as complex needs or the workforce, they straddle both areas (E02)
+It’s very difficult to categorise them either as complex needs or the workforce, they straddle both areas (E02)

-More importantly, the COPs brought researchers, practitioners and care experienced members together as equal partners:
+More importantly, the CoPs brought researchers, practitioners and care experienced members together as equal partners:

-• It's good we all get a chance to speak (…) so we can share the points of view.
-So yeah, it's not dominated by one person (…) there's an opportunity for people to participate and that's what I think is inclusive.
+It’s good we all get a chance to speak (…) so we can share the points of view.
+So yeah, it’s not dominated by one person (…) there’s an opportunity for people to participate and that’s what I think is inclusive.
 (E05)

 Practitioners and researchers commented on the benefits of an inclusive space:

-• I think particularly for some of the people with lived experience that attended, it was amazing how involved everyone was and you always gave people so much time and showed so much respect (…) it felt like a very safe and inclusive forum, which I think is a really special thing in its own right (R04)
+I think particularly for some of the people with lived experience that attended, it was amazing how involved everyone was and you always gave people so much time and showed so much respect (…) it felt like a very safe and inclusive forum, which I think is a really special thing in its own right (R04)

 Care experienced members also commented on feeling valued, as equal partners, without sense of hierarchy:

-• That group, it does stop everyone not to have a badge saying we are social workers and we are doctors and we are disabled people, we are same in that group that is [a] beautiful thing itself (E04, uses a computer to communicate)
+That group, it does stop everyone not to have a badge saying we are social workers and we are doctors and we are disabled people, we are same in that group that is [a] beautiful thing itself (E04, uses a computer to communicate)

-b) Thirst for capturing, co-producing and contributing to knowledge
+Thirst for capturing, co-producing and contributing to knowledge

+This sub-theme illustrates a strong appetite for learning despite the challenges of capturing such personal and context-specific insights.
+Participants described taking ideas beyond the CoP, demonstrating how learning extended into everyday practice and relationships.
 There were different views about how to capture topic specific learning ranging from suggestions that we should have kept a log to the individuality of learning, depending on context, discipline and personal perspectives:

-• We move on from one angle to another very easily, and many people might find different elements in that session useful, or find different sessions useful, so I feel it will be very hard to capture it as a log or something like that.
+We move on from one angle to another very easily, and many people might find different elements in that session useful, or find different sessions useful, so I feel it will be very hard to capture it as a log or something like that.
 (R03)

 Care experienced members were explicit in their quest for knowledge, sharing learning and desire to contribute to improving practice:

-• I always come away finding that I've taken something away of something interesting or something else I could read about (…) I think it is making a difference because people are talking about things and if they're going to different places of work or groups wherever they are discussing.
+I always come away finding that I’ve taken something away of something interesting or something else I could read about (…) I think it is making a difference because people are talking about things and if they’re going to different places of work or groups wherever they are discussing.
 (E05)

-This led to examples of how topic specific information was shared beyond the COP with colleagues, family and friends.
-Examples demonstrated how the COPs were closely linked to practice, for example passing on information to staff in a care home, and ‘discussions about the moral injury’ (E05) with a social work friend/colleague.
+This led to examples of how topic specific information was shared beyond the CoP with colleagues, family and friends.
+Examples demonstrated how the CoPs were closely linked to practice, for example passing on information to staff in a care home, and ‘discussions about the moral injury’ (E05) with a social work friend/colleague.

-2. Shared learning - within and beyond the COPs
+2. Shared learning - within and beyond the CoPs

-This theme explores how learning generated within the COPs was shared and transferred across organisational boundaries, highlighting both the opportunities for collaborative growth and the cultural and structural barriers that inhibited wider dissemination and uptake.
+This theme explores how learning generated within the CoPs was shared and transferred across organisational boundaries, highlighting both the opportunities for collaborative growth and the cultural and structural barriers that inhibited wider dissemination and uptake.

 a) Promoting shared learning within the constraints of the prevailing culture

-• Overall, it needs to be more of a culture change within social care organisations that practitioners feel they have permission and are encouraged to do this.
+Overall, it needs to be more of a culture change within social care organisations that practitioners feel they have permission and are encouraged to do this.
 It’s hard enough to break down that wall of them knowing about it, but then once they do, it’s that idea of permission and the idea of, “I’ve got too much work to do.”
 (P03)

-Even so, the prevailing view was that senior management needed to explicitly endorse and prioritise research (and COP attendance) but did not:
+Even so, the prevailing view was that senior management needed to explicitly endorse and prioritise research (and CoP attendance) but did not:

-• They're always in crisis management, aren't they?
-But it's a false economy not to find time to do it.
+They’re always in crisis management, aren’t they?
+But it’s a false economy not to find time to do it.
 So I just think it should come down from the higher managers downwards.
 So it should be, you know, we need to find a time to do this, to build the evidence, need to have applied and embedded research.
 (P07)

-However, there were practitioners who attended COPs regularly and the local authority’s Practice Development Team for Adult Social Care explicitly stated that they were developing a COP for social care practitioners to promote continuing professional development, modelled on our COPs (P09).
+However, there were practitioners who attended CoPs regularly and the local authority’s Practice Development Team for Adult Social Care explicitly stated that they were developing a CoP for social care practitioners to promote continuing professional development, modelled on our CoPs (P09).

 b) Learning through building relationships and a shared ‘language’ of research